 Those who are not given automatic Symplectic access (e.g. administrative staff, technical support staff, postgraduate research students, college-only researchers etc.) can now request accounts directly from the university’s Symplectic Helpdesk email@example.com.
 For other help please visit the support pages on the Research Services Symplectic Elements website (https://www.admin.ox.ac.uk/researchsupport/awards/symplectic/) or contact your Departmental Symplectic administrator.

 Does putting a copy of my article in ORA enable me to comply with funder OA mandates?

 If your publisher allows you to self-archive a version within the timeframes expected by your funder, then yes – ‘green’ OA (self-archiving) via ORA is the answer.
 If you put your paper in ORA, the papers are available freely and openly on the web – you deposit the permitted version, and you’re done.
 The ORA team take care of the embargo.

-To help Oxford authors to meet the requirements of their funding agencies with regard to Open Access, information about Oxford-authored papers will be harvested from subject-based repositories such as PubMed Central and arXiv; citation indexes such as Web of Science and Scopus; the University Symplectic system; and local systems within the University subject to availability, and the author will be expected to upload full text of their publications to ORA.
-These will be stored and preserved and, copyright permitting, made freely accessible by the Bodleian Libraries.
-Authors will be asked to provide details of the funder(s) and of the source of data for publicly-funded work (as required by the Research Councils UK from April 2013).
+To help Oxford authors to meet the requirements of their funding agencies with regard to Open Access, information about Oxford-authored papers is harvested from subject-based repositories such as PubMed Central and arXiv; citation indexes such as Web of Science and Scopus; the University Symplectic system; and local systems within the University subject to availability, and the author is expected to upload full text of their publications to ORA.
+These are stored and preserved and, copyright permitting, made freely accessible by the Bodleian Libraries.
+Authors will be asked to provide details of the funder(s) and of the source of data for publicly-funded work (as required by the Research Councils UK since April 2013).